exoplatform/social/server/jboss/patch-ear/src/main/jboss/EXO-README.txt

     +) Profile of user: http://localhost:8080/socialdemo/private/classic/profile

   You will get login form if you are not yet logged in to Social.

+You can log into the portal with the following accounts: root, john, marry, demo.
+All those accounts have the default password "gtn".

 ===========